RobotLegion/22-23_Powerplay/README.md

 ## NOTICE

-This repository contains the public FTC SDK for the Freight Frenzy (2021-2022) competition season.
+This repository contains the modified code for DRSS JV team for the 22-23 FTC Season.
+The rest of the readme is unedited from the new SDK provided by FIRST.

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.